apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 *Set or remove properties on a namespace*

 Set and/or remove a collection or properties on a namespae.
-The request body specifies a list of properties `toRemove` and a map of key value pairs `toUpsert`.
+The request body specifies a list of properties to remove and a map of key value pairs to update.
 Properties that are not in the request are not modified or removed by this call.
 Server implementations are not required to support namespace properties.

 > Body parameter